-Students will be assessed through a combination of performance evaluations, written assignments, and written tests and guizzes.
+Students will be assessed through a combination of performance evaluations, written assignments, and written tests and quizzes.

 Faculty Office Telephone

-Ed Brunjes M-107-J 619-388-7700

 John Couture M-107L 619-388-7698

-Faculty Office Telephone Alan Viersen I-102C2 619-388-7693
+Alan Viersen I-102C2 619-388-7693

 Upon completion of the Computer and Information Sciences curriculum the student should be qualified for entry-level employment in the area of microcomputer support, or with additional courses should be qualified for employment in entry-level programmer position.